omundy/learn-git-milestones/README.md

 1. [Create a Github account](https://github.com/join)
 1. Fork this [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repository (click the Fork button, top right).
-1. ✏️ Edit this `README.md` file (click the pencil icon on the Github.com page) and add your favorite emoji to the [Completions](#completions) table, in the **Completed** column in [row 1a](#completions), below.
-Tables can be a little tricky in Markdown so make sure you review the docs on tables as well.
+1. ✏️ Edit this `README.md` file (click the pencil icon on the Github.com page) and add your favorite emoji to the [Completions](#completions) table, in the **Completed** column in appropriate row in the [completions](#completions), below.
-1. ✏️ Commit changes to README.md to the `main` branch with the message `commit #1 from Github.com`.
+1. Commit changes to README.md to the `main` branch with the message `commit #1 from Github.com`.
-1. ✏️ Use [Markdown documentation](https://guides.github.com/features/mastering-markdown/) to add a link in [row 1b](#completions).
+1. ✏️ Use [Markdown documentation](https://guides.github.com/features/mastering-markdown/) to add a link in [completions](#completions).
 The link text should be the same as the commit message, and the url should point to the Github.com page showing the above commit.
+1. ✏️ Tables can be a little tricky in Markdown.
+Find a good link explaining how to use markdown tables.
+Paste the link in the [Completions](#completions) table.
 1. View the commit history and confirm your edits